Peter Michael Gish

 Peter Michael Gish (1926–2024) was an American combat artist, painter, aviator, and academic.
 He served as a United States Marine Corps officer and was noted for his contributions to military art, painting and art education.
 Over his career, Gish participated in World War II, the Korean War, the Vietnam War, and post-retirement humanitarian missions in Iraq and Somalia.

-He was a Tenured Professor of fine arts at Fairfield University and an alumnus of Dartmouth College and Yale University.
+He was a tenured professor of fine arts at Fairfield University and an alumnus of Dartmouth College and Yale University.

-Early Life and Education
+Early life and education

 Gish was born in New York City in 1926 and raised in Westport, Connecticut.
 His father, a 1915 graduate of Dartmouth College, worked for Standard Oil in China, and his mother was a member of the Baldwin family of Derby, Connecticut.

 In 1943, Gish enrolled at Dartmouth College as part of the U.S. Navy V-5 Aviation Training Program.
 After the death of his older brother, Carl K. Gish II, in the Battle of Saipan, he accelerated his training and joined the United States Marine Corps as an aviator.

 Following World War II, Gish returned to Dartmouth and completed a Bachelor of Arts in Fine Arts.
 He was chosen to design the Dartmouth Winter Carnival Poster of 1948.
-After graduating from Dartmouth, Gish apprenticed with the famous New England painter, Paul Sample.
+After graduating from Dartmouth, Gish apprenticed with the New England painter Paul Sample.

-He subsequently studied at the École nationale supérieure des Beaux-Arts in Paris.
+He subsequently studied at the École Nationale Supérieure Des Beaux-Arts in Paris.
 During the period 1957 to 1958, Gish studied under the Austrian expressionist painter Oskar Kokoschka in Salzburg.
 His artistic education later took him to Spain, where he refined his plein air technique and expressionist style.
-Gish earned a Master of Fine Arts from Yale University in 1964, having studied with the famous American Painter, Neil Welliver.
+Gish earned a Master of Fine Arts from Yale University in 1964.

 Military service and combat art

-Gish was awarded his pilot's wings in 1946 and was recalled to active duty during the Korean War, serving first as a helicopter pilot and later as a flight instructor.
-He eventually retired from the USMC with the rank of Colonel.
+Gish was recalled to active duty, serving as a helicopter pilot.
+He eventually retired from the USMC with the rank of colonel.